Are you looking for the most in-depth FOMO marketing guide online? If so, you’re in the right place.

 Influencer marketing is now mainstream.
 For a good reason, too.
 Did you know that 4 in 10 millennials trust influencers even more than friends?
-It’s hard for brands to replicate that kind of trust with users — That’s why influencer marketing is so effective.
+It’s hard for brands to replicate that kind of trust and exclusivity with users — That’s why influencer marketing is so effective.

-And if you’re promoting your products, to create extra FOMO, be sure to pass the marketing efforts off to an influencer.
+And if you’re promoting your products, to create extra FOMO, be sure to pass the content marketing efforts off to an influencer.
 If users see that their admired influencer is showing off your brand, they’ll trust that the brand is worth the buy.